 Guided Spiritual Formation is a required unit for full online degree students and a recommended elective for other students.

 For online students, GSF recognises the significance of your local worshipping community as a significant context for your personal formation.
-Engaging with a personal mentor and gaining feedback on your formation from other members of your church expresses the partnership that exists between the college and your local worshipping community in your formation for ministry.
+Engaging with a reflection partner and gaining feedback on your formation from other members of your church expresses the partnership that exists between the college and your local worshipping community in your formation for ministry.

 Because this unit sets foundational practices of integrating theological study with personal spiritual life, it is best completed toward the beginning of your study program.

-For Guided Spiritual Formation parts A and B you will be expected to have a mentor with whom you will meet roughly once a month during the respective semesters.
-Students will establish a mentoring covenant with the mentor (based on a template) setting out expectations about frequency, length and purpose of meetings.
-For part D you will be expected to invite a small group of people from your church (one of whom is part of the church leadership team) to provide you with feedback about the way you serve others.
+For Guided Spiritual Formation parts A and B you will be expected to have a reflection partner with whom you will meet roughly once a month during the respective semesters.
+Students will establish a meeting covenant with the reflection partner (based on a template) setting out expectations about frequency, length and purpose of meetings.
+For part D you will be expected to invite a small group of people from your church (one of whom is a member of the church leadership team) to provide you with feedback about the way you serve others.
 You will also be expected to keep a reflective journal.
 Learning materials and readings are provided online to guide you through this unit.
 Students are expected to engage in online discussions with their peers and the unit coordinator throughout each part of GSF.

 Because of the requirement for mentoring and reflective journaling, GSF should not be undertaken concurrently with units in Field Education.